A Quality Index Metric and Method for Online Self-Assessment of Autonomous Vehicles Sensory Perception: Conclusions Future Works

 \section{Conclusions \& Future Works}

-This paper proposes a novel evaluation metric, namely PQI, for autonomous vehicle camera perception quality assessment.
-According to qualitative and quantitative analysis, the proposed evaluation metric can correctly evaluate camera-based detection algorithm performance.
-Furthermore, we also develop a superpixel-based attention neural network model (SPA-NET) to regress the PQI results.
-The regression performance achieves SOTA, which is 0.741, 0.903 and 0.905 for R2, SRCC and PLCC score in the BDD100K dataset, 0.603, 0.836, 0.827 in the KITTI dataset, and 0.525, 0.820, 0.800 in the NuScene dataset.
+This research paper introduces a unique evaluation metric called DQI, which aims to assess the quality of camera perception in autonomous vehicles.
+Through both qualitative and quantitative analyses, it has been demonstrated that this proposed metric accurately evaluates the performance of camera-based detection algorithms.
+Additionally, we have developed a regression model called SPA-NET, which effectively predicts the DQI scores.
+The regression performance of SPA-NET achieves SOTA results, with R2, SRCC, and PLCC scores of 0.741, 0.903, and 0.905 respectively in the BDD100K dataset, 0.603, 0.836, and 0.827 in the KITTI dataset, and 0.525, 0.820, and 0.800 in the nuScenes dataset.

-There are still opportunities for improvement in this work.
-Future research could include extending the PQI from image-based evaluation to video-based evaluation because object tracking is important to autonomous vehicle perception.
-The second is to further improve the proposed SPA-NET model because the proposed model requires high computational load and cannot achieve real-time in embedded systems.
+While this work demonstrates promising results, there are still areas that can be improved upon.
+Future research endeavors could focus on extending the evaluation metric DQI to include video-based assessment, as object tracking plays a crucial role in autonomous vehicle perception.
+Additionally, further enhancements to the proposed SPA-NET model are needed, as it currently requires high computational resources and is unable to achieve real-time performance in embedded systems.
+We anticipate that the introduction of DQI will serve as an inspiration for other researchers who are interested in exploring the quality and reliability of perception sensors in autonomous vehicles.

+\begin{IEEEbiography}[{ }]{Ce Zhang} is with the Department of Mechanical Engineering at Virginia Tech.
+He received both his Bachelor's degree and Ph.D degree at Virginia Tech in 2018 and 2023, accordingly.
+Ce's research area is focused on autonomous vehicle perception, deep learning, and signal processing. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Azim Eskandarian} has been a Professor and Head of the Mechanical Engineering Department at Virginia Tech (VT) since August 2015.
+He became the Nicholas and Rebecca Des Champs chaired Professor in April 2018.
+He established the Autonomous Systems and Intelligent Machines laboratory at VT to conduct research in intelligent and autonomous vehicles, and mobile robotics.

+Prior to that, he was a Professor of Engineering and Applied Science at The George Washington University (GWU) and the founding Director of the Center for Intelligent Systems Research (1996-2015), the director of the Transportation Safety and Security University Area of Excellence (2002-2015), and the co-founder of the National Crash Analysis Center (1992) and its Director (1998-2002 \& 5/2013-7/2015).
+Earlier, he was an Assistant Professor at Pennsylvania State University, York, PA (1989-92) and worked as an engineer/project manager in industry (1983-89).

+He is the Editor-in-Chief of the IEEE Transactions on Intelligent Transportation Systems.
+He was awarded the IEEE ITS Society’s Outstanding Researcher Award in 2017 and the GWUs School of Engineering Outstanding Researcher Award in 2013.
+Dr. Eskandarian is a fellow of ASME, senior member of IEEE, and member of SAE professional societies.
+He received his BS, MS, and DSC degrees in Mechanical engineering from GWU, Virginia Tech, and GWU, respectively. \end{IEEEbiography}